 4. Blood is Thicker than Water

-This saying simply means family comes before everything else.
+This quotation simply means family comes before everything else.
 It was derived from the ancient Middle Eastern culture.
 During this period, a blood ritual between men was a symbol of stronger bonds than those of family.
 For instance, warriors who shed blood in the battlefield symbolically shared that blood.
 They were said to be “blood brothers,” with stronger bonds than that of biological brothers.

 5. Break the Ice

-This saying means to initiate a friendship or settle a room by telling a joke.
+You break the ice when you initiate a friendship or settle a room by telling a joke.
 Before the invention of cars and trains, port cities and towns that thrived on trade suffered a lot during the winter season.
 Frozen lakes, seas, and oceans prevented commercial ships from entering the city.
 To rescue the icebound ships, city authorities used small ships to break the ice.
 Those small ships were referred to as “icebreakers.”